geoscixyz/em/content/geophysical_surveys/emi_tutorial/induced_currents_body.rst

 	For low frequencies the response is in the imaginary part, for high frequencies it will be in the real part.

 .. todo::

+	Add plot for response function (real and imaginary)...

 	Make interative phasor diagram ...

 Phase of the complex response function can be written as